-ETHIOPIS TAFARA Vice President and General Counsel
+ETHIOPIS TAFARA Vice President for Corporate Risk and Sustainability and General Counsel

 Before joining the SEC, Mr. Tafara worked at the U.S. Commodity Futures Trading Commission as Counsel to the Chairman, and in the Chief Counsel’s Office of the Division of Enforcement.
 He started his legal career in the Brussels office of Cleary, Gottlieb, Steen, and Hamilton.